george-haddad/win-cross-dev/README.md

 $ pshazz use mytheme
 ```

-A theme developed by @Faultless from Postlight kicks it up a notch.
+A theme developed by @Faultless kicks it up a notch.
 You can get it by downloading the JSON file:

 ```bash
 ~ $ curl -O https://raw.githubusercontent.com/Faultless/pshazz/master/themes/xpander.json